-CONDITION OF VEHICLE
+3. CONDITION OF VEHICLE

-- 5. The licensee shall ensure that the hackney carriage shall be maintained in a sound mechanical and structural condition at all times and be capable of satisfying the Authority's mechanical and structural inspection at any time during the continuance of the vehicle's licence. - 6.
-The interior and exterior of the hackney carriage shall be kept in a clean condition and maintained in a safe condition by the licensee. - 7.
-The licensee shall not allow the mechanical and structural specification of the hackney carriage to be varied without the consent of the Authority. - 8.
-The licensee of the hackney carriage shall: - (a) Provide sufficient means by which any person in the hackney carriage may communicate with the driver during the course of the hiring. - (b) Cause the interior of the vehicle to be kept wind and water tight. - (c) Provide at least one window in the passenger compartment which can be opened and closed.
+- 3.1 The Licensee shall ensure that the vehicle is always maintained in a good mechanical and structural condition and be capable of satisfying the Council's mechanical and structural inspection at any time during the period of the licence. - 3.2 The interior and exterior of the Hackney Carriage shall be kept in a clean condition by the Proprietor. - 3.3 The Licensee shall not allow the mechanical and structural specification of the vehicle to be varied without the consent of the Council. - 3.4 The Licensee of the vehicle shall: - - provide sufficient means by which any person in the vehicle may communicate with the driver during the course of the hiring; - ensure the interior of the vehicle to be kept wind and water tight and adequately ventilated; - ensure the seats in the passenger compartment are properly cushioned and covered; - cause the floor in the passenger compartment to be provided with a proper carpet, mat or other suitable covering;